DistroKid vs Landr [An Honest Comparison From An Indie Artist]

 You’ll notice that your distributor only pays you a portion of the royalties that your song collects.
 You should consider signing up for services like Soundexchange which collect your performance royalties.
 Get signed up with your country’s PRO (Performance Rights Organization).
 I’m with SOCAN because I’m in Canada.
 Lastly, get a service like SongTrust which helps with your publishing administration.
 Some distributors like TuneCore offer this service as a feature, it’s something that DistroKid or Landr don’t offer but I do have a comparison on TuneCore vs Landr if you want to learn more.

-Let’s talk about about DistroKid and Landr pay you your music royalties.
+Let’s talk about how DistroKid and Landr pay you your music royalties.

 I do want to mention one thing first before we move on: tax.
 Tax can be ugly but it’s important you understand how tax can work with your royalties.
 DistroKid will withhold tax on your royalty income unless your country has a tax treaty with the United States.
 For example, I live in Canada and there is a tax treaty that Canada has with the US.
 This means that DistroKid does not withdraw any tax from my royalties.
 However, you might be reading this in a country that does not have tax treaties with the US.
 You can look on the IRS website here to see if you’re country has a tax treaty with the US.

 Let’s move on to Landr now.
-Landr retains a percentage of royalties depending on the plan that you sign up with.
+Landr also lets you keep 100% of your music royalties unless you are on their pay per release plans.
 By the way, if you’re going to sign up with Landr, feel free to use my 20% discount.

-A cut in royalties is something you must consider if you’re going to go with Landr.
-I’ve met some indie musicians that will not even discuss the option of a royalty split.
-I’ve met some that are always open to it.
-So, it might depend on you as an artist.
-One thing I will mention, a cut in royalties does not mean a cut in copyright.
+One thing I will mention for your knowledge, a cut in royalties does not mean a cut in copyright.
 No matter how much of your royalties you’re giving away, you will still retain 100% of the copyright of your song.
 That’s really important to remember.

 The other thing is, usually the cut in royalties is a sign that the service is invested to make you a success.
 If they are getting a percentage of your sales, well, they would like it to be big!
 So they are invested in making you successful, that’s the hope.
 For instance, if you get signed to Universal Music, they will likely take up to 80% of your earnings.
 Now, that’s a lot!
 But in return, they can make you a big success!
 Even though you might be getting 20%, that could still be millions, in some cases.